MoeskerDev/ms-project3-glossary/README.md

 - <a href="https://jquery.com/" target="_blank"> jQuery:  </a>
     - To support features and functions of Materialize.
 - <a href="https://git-scm.com/" target="_blank"> Git: </a>
-    - Used for version control.
+    - Used for version control by utilizing Gitpod terminal to commit to Git and Push to GitHub.
 - <a href="https://github.com/" target="_blank"> GitHub: </a>
-    - To document the development process.
+    - To document and store the development process.
 - <a href="https://heroku.com/" target="_blank"> Heroku: </a>
     - Used to deploy this full stack web application to a Cloud platform.
 - <a href="https://balsamiq.com/" target="_blank"> Balsamiq:</a>